 Summer is here and that means that it’s time for outdoor activities, fresh fruit, and fireworks.
 But that also means spending more time in the hot summer sun.
 If it feels like the sun is stronger now than when you were a kid, you’re right; research from NASA has shown that UV exposure from the sun is stronger now than it was even 30 years ago, as a result of the destruction of the ozone layer.

 The sun carries many senior safety risks, especially during the summer months.
 The increased exposure to the sun can lead to sunburn, melanoma, dehydration, and heat stroke--all of which can have long term health consequences for seniors.

 Excessive exposure to heat will have a negative impact on your health at any age, but seniors are at greater risk of health complications, and even death.
 Aging causes the body’s natural cooling system, your sweat glands, to become less effective.
 Older adults can overheat quickly and their bodies can have a hard time cooling down.

 Additionally, common ailments of aging, like poor blood circulation, reduced sodium diets, and certain medications, compromise the body’s ability to cool itself down.
 Older adults have to exercise much more caution than younger generations when exposed to heat.
 Excessive heat can cause these dangers to senior safety:

 Fainting, where heat can cause a rapid drop in blood pressure.

-- Heat Cramps – an imbalance of the body’s salt causes cramping, especially in the legs.
+Heat cramps, which are an imbalance of the body’s salt causes cramping, especially in the legs.

-- Heat Exhaustion – a rising body temperature, not above 102 degrees, causes dizziness and fatigue.
+Heat exhaustion, where a rising body temperature, not above 102 degrees, causes dizziness and fatigue.

-- Heat Stroke – when the body temperature exceeds 105 degrees, causing lethargy, confusion, or loss of consciousness.
+Heat stroke, which is when the body temperature exceeds 105 degrees, causing lethargy, confusion, or loss of consciousness.